EOTLAB

 Thesis Supervision

-Structured topics for applied research work
+Topics for applied research work

 Final theses in the research group are usually not pure literature theses.
 They typically combine conceptual work with prototyping, data collection, or empirical analysis.